payu-india/CMS-Chatbot/docs/Android MOBILE SDKs/android-3ds20-sdk.md

 mPaymentParams.setPg("EMI")                         // Set payment gateway to EMI
 ```

-## Start Redirection Flow (WebView Integration)
+## Start Redirection Flow

-For integrating PayU’s 3DS2 redirection flow in a WebView, use the startRedirectionFlow function.
-This helps handle authentication and payment confirmation via a WebView or bottom sheet UI.
+To authenticate the transaction using PayU’s 3DS2 redirection flow, use the startRedirectionFlow function.
+This method handles the authentication process via the ACS (Access Control Server) template or post data and provides callbacks for success, failure, or errors..

 ```
 fun startRedirectionFlow(